CosmosDB/labs/dotnet/labs/02-load_data_with_adf.md

     ![](../media/03-adf_destconnectionnext.jpg)

 1. Select your **FoodCollection** container from the drop-down menu.
 You will map your Blob storage file to the correct Cosmos DB container.
-Select **Skip column mapping for all tables** before continuing.
+Click **Next** to continue.

     ![](../media/03-adf_correcttable.jpg)

-1. You should have selected to skip column mappings in a previous step.
-Click through this screen.
+1. Click through this screen.

     ![](../media/03-adf_destinationconnectionfinal.jpg)